henrythebuilder/dcm_dict/README.md

 Any UID features can be accessed from a *String* object.

 ### UID Values
-For this object you can access to value, name and type value any single uid.
+For these objects is possible to access to value, name and type values for any single uid.
 Main methods supported are:

 |Method  | Note| Type|